Joshua L. Rubenstein – Associate

 AREAS OF PRACTICE

-Joshua Rubenstein joined the Blake Jones Law Firm, L.L.C. in 2008 after spending eleven years working for judges and defending cases throughout the United States on behalf of companies with asbestos and product liability claims.
+Joshua Rubenstein joined Blake Jones Law Firm L.L.C. in 2008 after spending eleven years working for judges and defending cases throughout the United States on behalf of companies with asbestos and product liability claims.

 Joshua is a graduate of Newman School in New Orleans, and a Vassar College in Poughkeepsie, New York, where he received an undergraduate degree in English and Political Science in 1994.
 He returned to New Orleans and received his law degree and a Certificate of Specialization in Maritime Law and Honors in Trial Advocacy from Tulane in 1997.

 He was active in Moot Court, representing Tulane at the 1996 John R. Brown National Admiralty Competition, where he was a semi-finalist in an issue of whether a casino boat bartender was a Jones Act Seaman.
 He was also a finalist at the Ruby R. Vale Corporate Law Competition in Wilmington, Delaware in 1997.

 While in law school, Joshua clerked for Judge Roland Belsome, whose docket handled divorce and other family law matters.
 He then interned with Judge Patricia Rivet Murray at the Louisiana Fourth Circuit Court of Appeal.

 From 1997 to 1998, Joshua was the judicial law clerk to Judge Ethel Simms Julien of New Orleans’ Civil District Court, where he assisted the judge with motion days, jury charge conferences and all other aspects of motion and trial practice.